An Introduction to Neural Networks

 Understanding the basics of neural networks and their applications.

 Neural networks are powerful computational models inspired by the structure and function of the human brain.
-These models are designed to recognize patterns, solve problems, and make predictions.
-They are composed of interconnected nodes (or neurons) organized into layers.
+They are designed to recognize patterns, solve problems, and make predictions, forming the backbone of many AI systems today.

 At its core, a neural network is a system of interconnected nodes, or "neurons," that process data to recognize patterns and make decisions.
 These nodes are organized into three main types of layers: